intexcor/pycuda_compiler/docs/TECHNICAL_REPORT.md

 # PyCUDA Compiler: Technical Report

-## 1. Introduction / Motivation
+## 1. Introduction

-Writing high-performance GPU code in CUDA C++ is powerful but tedious and error-prone.
-Existing tools like Numba, CuPy and Taichi reduce boilerplate, but still require low-level constructs or custom syntax.
+Developing high-performance GPU applications typically involves writing CUDA C++, a process that offers control but comes with significant complexity and boilerplate.
+While Python ecosystem tools like Numba, CuPy, and Taichi have made strides in accessibility, they often still require developers to understand low-level GPU concepts or use specialized domain-specific languages.

-PyCUDA Compiler aims to provide a **seamless Python-to-CUDA compilation** with minimal changes to code, automatic parallelization, and support for high-level data structures (Dict, List, Set, Optional) directly in kernels.
+PyCUDA Compiler addresses this challenge by providing **seamless Python-to-CUDA compilation**.
+It allows developers to write standard, statically-typed Python code that is automatically compiled into optimized CUDA kernels.
+Key differentiators include automatic parallelization of native loops and first-class support for high-level data structures—such as `List`, `Dict`, and `Set`—directly within GPU kernels.

 ## 2. Architecture Overview